ghumphr/ghumphr/README.md

 # Feedback and Recognition

 I like winning awards.
 I am intensely competitive and have a strong dislike for favoritism, nepotism, and anything else that awards people over their actual abilities and virtues.
 I don't enjoy undue criticism, but flattery will get you nowhere.
 If you have constructive criticism, I would appreciate it if you would let me know.
+I would like to reiterate that this is for *constructive* criticism.

 # Strength and Weakness